PavelKisliak/BitSerializer/docs/bitserializer_rapidjson.md

 Supported load/save JSON from:

 - std::string: UTF-8
-- std::stream: UTF-8, UTF-16LE, UTF-16BE, UTF-32LE, UTF-32BE (with/without BOM)
+- std::stream: UTF-8, UTF-16LE, UTF-16BE, UTF-32LE, UTF-32BE (auto-detection encoding with/without BOM)

 This implementation of JSON archive is based on [RapidJson](https://github.com/Tencent/rapidjson) which is one of fastest libraries for parse **JSON**.

 ### How to install
-The recommended way is to use one of supported package managers, but you can do it manually via Cmake install command (in this case you should take care of the dependencies yourself).
+The recommended way is to use one of supported package managers, but you can do it manually just via CMake commands (in this case you should take care of the dependencies yourself).
 #### VCPKG
 Add BitSerializer to manifest file (`vcpkg.json`) with `rapidjson-archive` feature:
 ```json